Hagan Arena: Alumni Memorial Fieldhouse

-2009 - Hagan Arena
+2009 renovation

 During the 2007 season, it was announced that the Fieldhouse would be closed and transformed with a $25 million renovation project to provide a 21st-century facility for the quickly growing campus.

 During renovations, the Saint Joseph's Hawks men's basketball team played its home games at the Palestra on the University of Pennsylvania's campus, while the women played on the campus of Philadelphia University.

 The Fieldhouse underwent extensive renovations and additions, with many sections of the building being razed for expansion purposes.
 Work began in the Fall of 2007.
-The final product of the project added 1,000 seats to the arena, as well as the addition of a new basketball center, concourse, entrance and lobby on 54th and Overbrook and concessions.
+The final product of the project added 600 seats to the arena, as well as the addition of a new basketball center, concourse, entrance and lobby on 54th and Overbrook and concessions.

 The arena was named after Michael Hagan, a 1985 graduate of Saint Joseph's and Washington Crossing resident who donated $10 million toward the project.
 The renovation is part of a larger project called With Faith and Strength To Dare: The Campaign For Saint Joseph's University.

+A renovation began in 2023 that adds a concourse, larger offices and locker rooms, a Hall of Fame room, study rooms, basketball center, and practice facilities.
+700 seats were added to the student section which puts the total at 1,700 and makes this part of the arena even more intimidating for opposing teams.